biosails/pheniqs/docs/configuration.md

 ## The `cellular` directive
 The `cellular` directive can be used to declare either a single decoder or an array containing multiple decoders.
 When decoding cellular barcodes Pheniqs will write the raw, uncorrected, nucleotide barcode sequence to the [CR](glossary#cr_auxiliary_tag) SAM auxiliary tag and the corresponding Phred encoded quality sequence to the [CY](glossary#cy_auxiliary_tag) tag, while The decoded cellular barcode is written to the [CB](glossary#cb_auxiliary_tag) tag.
 The decoding error probability is written to the [XC](glossary#cr_auxiliary_tag) tag.

+## The `multiplex` directive

+Pheniqs allows you to use one closed class decoder to split output reads into seperate files by the barcode they were classsified to.
+To do that you declare that one decoder in the `multiplex` tag instead of in the corresponding `sample`, `cellular` or `molecular` directive.
+The `output` attribute can be declared in the `multiplex` decoder or in each of the individual `multiplex` decoder classes in `codec`. the `classifier type` tag in `multiplex` signals to Pheniqs if this is a sample, cellular or molecular decoder and defaults to `sample`.

 # URL handling

 Setting global URL prefixes make your instruction file more portable.
 If specified, the `base input url` and `base output url` are used as a prefix to **relative** URLs defined in the `input` and `output` directives, respectively.
 A URL is considered relative if it **does not** begin with a **/** character.
 Environment variables in URLs will be resolved by Pheniqs when it compiles your instruction file. `base input url` and `base output url` default to the `working directory` which is the directory where Pheniqs was executed, so if the a corresponding `base` is not specified, **relative** URLs are resolved against the `working directory`.

 >```json